streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     Offload is currently running
     ```

-    To wait for GCS offload to complete the job, add the `-w` flag.
+    To wait for GCS to complete the job, add the `-w` flag.

     ```bash
     bin/pulsarctl topic offload-status -w persistent://my-tenant/my-namespace/topic1